Mohana-Pri0/IT-and-Cybersecurity-Portfolio/Home-Lab/Linux-File-Permissions-Lab/README.md

 This lab improved my understanding of how Linux enforces access control through permissions, ownership and group membership.

-I gained practical experience using chmod, chown, groups and id commands to manage file access and user permissions, and strengthened my Linux administration and troubleshooting skills through hands-on practice.
+I gained practical experience using chmod, chown, groups and id commands to manage file access and user permissions, and strengthened my Linux administration, access control and technical documentation skills through hands-on practice.

+---
+## Practical Outcome

+Through this lab, I practised managing Linux file access using permissions, ownership and group membership.
+I can now interpret basic Linux permission settings, apply appropriate permissions using `chmod`, identify user and group information using `id` and `groups`, and change file ownership using `chown` in a controlled lab environment.

 ---
 ## Next Steps

 Future labs will include: